BooMaria/SO/README.txt

 	4. Per tal d’afegir fitxers als diferents dannys sa de fer a través de les diferents carpetes també identificades segons el nom del fitxer Config, ( ArxiusDannyI (Igualada), ArxiusDannyM (Menorca), ArsiusDannyB(Barcelona)),.
 	5. Tenim preparats una carpeta amb imatges i fitxers de text.

+In English:
+Put in readme.txt

+1. The project is divided into three folders Wendy, Jack and Danny, each with its corresponding makefile.
+2. To compile the servers Wendy and Jack only know how to make make within the two folders and generate and run e with the same name.
+If you want to run put the server name and Config.data as arguments.
+3. To compile Danny you need to make the Danny folder and the executable will be generated.
+If you want to run a danny put danny Config.data.
+If you want to run different dams, just change the name of the Config.data argument.
+In the Danny folder we have three different ones (ConfigM.data, ConfigB.data, Config.data)
+4. In order to add files to the different files you can do through the different folders also identified according to the file name Config, (ArxiusDannyI (Igualada), ArxiusDannyM (Menorca), ArsiusDannyB (Barcelona)) ,.
+5. We have prepared a folder with images and text files.